Amanavi75/Amanavi75/readme.md

-<h2 align="left">Hi 👋!
-My name is Aman Avi ... and I'm a passionate Coder , from Sitamarhi Bihar ....</h2>
+<h3 align="left">Hi 👋!
+My name is Aman Avi ... and I'm a passionate Coder , from Bihar ....</h3>

 ###